Qarik-Group/lighthouse/README.md

 ### Install Make

 There are different ways to use `make`, that depend on your operating system.
-If you already have it, skip this.
+If you already have it, skip to [get software](#get-software) this.

 <details><summary>macOS:</summary>